dotnet/dotnet-docker/samples/kubernetes/hello-dotnet/README.md

 # Configure a .NET app with Kubernetes

-This .NET app sample is fully-configured (for a simple app) with respect to [Kubernetes](https://kubernetes.io/) settings.
-It includes both `ClusterIP` and `LoadBalancer` variants, for local and cloud cluster use, respectively.
+This .NET app sample demonstrates multiple [Kubernetes](https://kubernetes.io/) settings.
+It uses/requires a non-root user, has container limits set, uses multiple replicas, and registers a liveness probe.

-This sample uses/requires a non-root user, has container limits set, uses multiple replicas, and registers a liveness probe.
+The following instructions demonstrate how to apply the `ClusterIP` and `LoadBalancer` variants of the `hello-dotnet` sample. `ClusterIP` is the default service type and works well for local clusters and private cloud deployments. `LoadBalancer` is intended for exposing an app to the internet.
+They are other service types, such as `Ingress`.

 ## Run on your local cluster